-- Staff will be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and will have appropriate PPE available to them. - Gloves and masks may be required, and usage could vary based on the level of interaction with customers, namely the touching of physical bingo cards and/or cash. - If a customer or employee is sick, he or she should be sent home or to a healthcare facility.
+- Staff will be educated and trained on the appropriate use and disposal of personal protective equipment (PPE) and will have appropriate PPE available to them. - Employees should wear face masks or face coverings in keeping with the current recommended guidelines.
+Gloves and mask usage could vary based on the level of interaction with customers. - If a customer or employee is sick, he or she should be sent home or to a healthcare facility.

-- Limit the number of customers in the venue to better utilize best practices for social distancing. - Stagger machines (i.e. turning off every other machine in order to keep a 6-foot distance between patrons). - Customers should be barred entrance once the safe social distancing capacity has been reached. - · Limit capacity for food service seating to employ 6-foot distance between patrons. - Barriers may be needed in some areas.
+- Limit the number of customers in the venue to better utilize best practices for social distancing. - Stagger machines (i.e. turning off every other machine in order to keep a 6-foot distance between patrons). - Customers should be barred entrance once the safe social distancing capacity has been reached. - Limit capacity for food service seating to employ 6-foot distance between patrons. - Barriers may be needed in some areas.
 Specifically, barriers could be used at bingo card purchasing stations, wager windows or stations and food service areas.

-- · Additional hand sanitizing stations should be available to patrons and employees. - · Any equipment used should be cleaned and disinfected after each use. - · Bathrooms should be sanitized after use. - · Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas.
+- Additional hand sanitizing stations should be available to patrons and employees. - Any equipment used should be cleaned and disinfected after each use. - Bathrooms should be sanitized after use. - Sanitize any high-traffic areas, such as doorknobs, counters, etc. - Follow restaurant guidelines for food service areas.

-- · Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - · Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.